deephealthproject/pyecvl/docs/source/installation.rst

 for ECVL are available in the `ECVL README
 <https://github.com/deephealthproject/ecvl/blob/master/README.md>`_.

-As explained in the above README, Some ECVL components are optional.
+As shown in the above README, Some ECVL components are optional.
 By default, PyECVL assumes that ECVL has been installed with DICOM, OpenSlide and EDDL support.